Charles M. Courboin: Association with Wanamaker

 Courboin had a major career break in 1919 when he was chosen by Dr. Russell along with Leopold Stokowski and the Philadelphia Orchestra to perform the rededication concert for the newly enlarged Wanamaker Organ.
 Fifteen thousand people attended this event with an equal number being turned away.

 Thereafter Courboin continued to be one of the favorite performers for the Wanamaker organization.
 During this period he gave several recitals at both the Philadelphia and New York stores, the latter housing a four-manual Austin organ greatly revised and expanded in the early 1920s by the Wanamaker Organ Shop with Courboin's assistance (to 115 stops, 118 ranks and 7,422 pipes).

-In 1926 Courboin would be employed by Wanamaker to spearhead the second expansion of the Wanamaker Organ thus maintaining its position as the largest organ in the World.
+In 1926 Courboin would be employed by Wanamaker to spearhead the second expansion of the Wanamaker Organ thus maintaining its position as the largest organ in the world.
 Although he served under a committee chaired by Dr. Russell Courboin's wishes were largely carried out.
 His stature further rose in the fall of 1926, when Rodman Wanamaker's impatience with setbacks in the progress of the Wanamaker Organ's second enlargement caused him to put Courboin in charge of the whole project.
-The Wanamaker Organ during Courboin's tenure added the celebrated, vast String Division, the Orchestral Division of Kimball reeds and of flutes, and the Great Chorus division.
+The Wanamaker Organ during Courboin's tenure added the celebrated, vast String Division, the Orchestral Division of Kimball reeds and of flutes, and the Great Chorus subdivision.
 A planned Stentor division was not built, owing to the 1928 death of Rodman Wanamaker.
 Typical of this second enlargement was the addition of choirs of like-sounding stops, such as Vox Humanas, French Horns, Dulcianas, Muted Strings, etc. This enabled the ensemble to be built up and brought down seamlessly through addition and subtraction of ranks.
-During his tenure at Wanamaker's collaboration and friendship with the organbuilder Robert Pier Elliot led to Wanamaker patronage of the companies Elliot successively worked for, such as Kimball and Welte.
+During his tenure at Wanamaker's collaboration and friendship with the organbuilder Robert Pier Elliot coincided with Wanamaker patronage of the companies Elliot successively worked for, such as Kimball and Welte.